lisa-rosenberg/lisa-rosenberg.github.io/_drafts/2019-01-01-lessons-learned-december.md

 Articles in this category will contain a short overview about things I have learned or experienced in the past month.

 This is what I learned and experienced in December 2018:

+## Personal blog
+- PDF to Jekyll

+## Talks
+- Prepare and do first Git workshop